mongodb/mongodbatlas-cloudformation-resources/cfn-resources/network-container/README.md

 You can use the `resourceModel.Id` property as the container id when creating a [Network Peering](../network-peering).

-CREATE, LIST, & DELETE tests must pass (for a new PROJECT)
+LIST, & DELETE tests must pass

 ## Installation